 Here is a great visual guide for pulling your samples.
 Remember all test will be similar just be sure that you follow your test instructions.
 If you would like to purchase a soil sample tube tool this one is a good option with a price tag of $27.

-Most lawn soil test results will determine your soil type, pH and level of organic matter and provide you with a reading of nutrients including phosphorous, potassium, calcium and magnesium.
-The results will also provide a recommendation for nitrogen and will determine how much lime you should apply.
+Most lawn soil test results will determine your soil type, pH and level of organic matter.
+It provides you with a reading of nutrients including phosphorous, potassium, calcium and magnesium and lime requirements.

 Here is a sample of the results sheet you will receive:

 As you can see from the example results above they will end the report with specific recommendation.